Lego Birthday Party Game Ideas

 Master Builder Videos

-The number one thing most Lego fans want to know is how to become a Master Builder.
+The number one thing most fans want to know is how to become a Master Builder.
 Luckily, there are many videos online like the one below which help kids to learn the techniques Master Builders use to create.
-A great birthday party activity is to let the kids watch one of these videos before doing their own Master Build Game.
+A great birthday party activity is to let the kids watch one of these videos before doing their own challenge.

 Here are some quick games you can use to fill in the time or while you are waiting for other people to arrive:

-Do your guests love the Lego Movie?
-Have fun with your own Lego Movie Trivia Gameshow.
+Do your guests love the Lego Movies?
+Have fun with your own Trivia Gameshow.
 You might even want to videotape it like the family in the video below.

 - Questions and answers (see links or use questions in quiz or blue box)